WABAM/Sql-Query-Scripts/README.md

-# sql_projects
+# Sql-Query-Scripts
-A collection of SQL files
+This repository consists of my SQL Scripts in one place